DdiEditor/util/readme.txt

 Module description:
-A set of utility class used by other modules in the ddieditor framework.
+The util module consists of a set of utility class used by other modules in the ddieditor framework.

 Legal:
 Copyright 2009 Danish Data Archive (http://www.dda.dk)